Graduate Certificate in Taxation

 The Graduate Certificate in Taxation answers a call for professionals who understand not only current tax law but the larger forces that drive regulation.
 The Certificate Program includes a thorough grounding of the principles of tax research, corporate taxation, and flow-through entities.
 In addition, our course offerings address issues in both tax compliance and tax planning.
 Students are able to build their area of tax expertise, so that they may adequately prepare themselves for careers requiring a high degree of specialized tax knowledge in public accounting, private industry, and government.
 The program trains competent tax specialists to serve the needs of the accounting and business communities and provides you with:

-a solid knowledge base in federal tax law, including an understanding of tax policies and principles
+- a solid knowledge base in federal tax law, including an understanding of tax policies and principles

-skills to understand and analyze complex tax statutes, tax regulations and related cases and rulings
+- skills to understand and analyze complex tax statutes, tax regulations and related cases and rulings

-techniques for analyzing and resolving issues involving federal tax law, including identifying problems, researching and locating relevant law, and applying the legal rules to facts to arrive at conclusions
+- techniques for analyzing and resolving issues involving federal tax law, including identifying problems, researching and locating relevant law, and applying the legal rules to facts to arrive at conclusions

-the ability to communicate effectively, both in writing and verbally, your tax research and analysis to clients, co-workers and the wider community of tax professionals.
+- the ability to communicate effectively, both in writing and verbally, your tax research and analysis to clients, co-workers and the wider community of tax professionals.

 Students may gain admission to the Certificate in Taxation program in three ways.
 First, Master of Accounting program students may apply for admission to the degree program and the certificate program simultaneously to earn the Certificate as an extension of their MAcc program of study.
 A degree seeking application and an application to the Certificate program must be submitted.
 As part of the MAcc application process, the admissions committee reviews applications on an individual basis looking at both the quantitative and qualitative aspects of the applicant’s academic background and professional experience (if applicable).
 The committee seeks to assess each applicant’s potential for academic success and future professional growth based on the following:

-Statement of Purpose Essay: This essay is an optional component which allows the faculty to consider the applicant’s motivation as well as written communication skills.
+- Statement of Purpose Essay: This essay is an optional component which allows the faculty to consider the applicant’s motivation as well as written communication skills.

-Letters of recommendation: Letters are optional but may boost candidates’ chances for admission.
+- Letters of Recommendation: Letters are optional but may boost candidates’ chances for admission.
 References should speak to the applicant’s personal qualities, career potential, and potential to succeed in the classroom.

 Participation in the Certificate Program is open to any qualified, degree-seeking graduate student at Georgia Southern University.
 Students currently enrolled in a degree program must first apply and be admitted to the Certificate program.
 As permitted by their degree program, students may apply coursework to both the certificate program and their degree.
 It is not required that the certificate and degree be completed simultaneously, however, students must be enrolled to take classes and the seven-year limitation on the application of prior coursework to either the degree or the certificate must be satisfied.
-Upon recommendation of the Graduate Program Director and approval from the Dean of COGS, credit earned in a certificate program may be applied to a graduate degree program.
+Upon recommendation of the Graduate Program Director and approval from the College of Graduate Studies, credit earned in a certificate program may be applied to a graduate degree program.

-Last updated: 5/18/2017
+Last updated: 4/13/2022